bawee/bwast/README.md

 **My BLAST hits were flipped and are matching the wrong end of the sequence**

 If your query and reference are very similar in length, ACT can sometimes flip the BLAST hits incorrectly.
+I do not know how to prevent this from happening.
+If you are specifying a subregion, try changing the sequence length.

 **What does the name *bwast* mean?**